dimitardimitrov05/Social-Network/README.md

 ## Getting Started

+### 1.Compilation
+Open a terminal and run the following command to clone the project repository:

+- git clone <repository-url>

 This concludes the setup guide for this project.
 If you need further assistance you can reach me via email:
 - **Full name**: Dimitar Dimitrov